 On Amazon, there's also a technical significance attached to a star-review rating.
 It involves something called the ASR, or Amazon Sales Rank.
 A seller's ASR does double duty:

 - It acts as a quasi-quality indicator.
-The higher a seller's ASR, the more likely a customer is to trust said seller.
+The higher a seller's ASR, the more likely a customer is to trust the seller.

-- It can affect where one's product shows up in Amazon's search results.
-Though it can't be 100% verified, since the ASR algorithm is and Amazon trade secret, it's assumed that the higher the ASR, the higher the SERP position.
+- It can affect products' positions in search results.
+Though it can't be 100% verified, since the ASR algorithm is an Amazon trade secret, it's assumed that the higher the ASR, the higher the SERP position.

-What do all these stats and facts ultimately mean for many Amazon sellers?
-Simply stated: A 5-star rating can mean the difference between having a roof over one's head and food on the table -- or not.
+What do all these stats and facts ultimately mean for Amazon sellers?
+Simply stated (and admittedly a little dramatic): A 5-star rating can mean the difference between having a roof over one's head and food on the table -- or not.
 A 1-star rating could mean a threat-level red catastrophe.

 How To Spot A Fake Review

 In her book The Discourse of Online Consumer Reviews, Dr. Camilla Vasquez outlined several tell-tale signs of a fake review.
-Of course not every review that has one or more of these characteristics is a fake review, but if you notice a pattern, it may be an indicator that everything isn't as straightforward as one might assume.
+Of course not every review featuring one or more of these characteristics is a fake review, but patterns may be suspect.
 Vasquez advises: